Pictured to the far right is Adam Riggin (Kirk’s grandfather), along with several of his farm hands.

 THE EXPANSION OF MOO JUICE EXPRESS

 In 2007, Kirk’s son, Brady Johnson, came on board and began managing Moo Juice Express and Swissland Cheese alongside his father.
-In 2013, Kirk guided Brady as he ventured out to expand Moo Juice Express to create more revenue and more jobs for the community.
-Since then, Moo Juice Express has gained several notable clients, such as Foremost Farms, Horizon Organic, Grassland Butter, Capriole Cheese, Traders Point Creamery, and Dairy Farmers of America.
-In 2016, Brady became co-owner of the company.
-Since then, he and Kirk have constructed their own maintenance shop, a brand new milk transfer station, and a team of over 50 employees.
+In 2013, as his father focused on Swissland, Brady set out to expand Moo Juice Express to create more revenue.
+Since then, Moo Juice Express has gained several notable clients, such as Foremost Farms, Horizon Organic, Organic Valley, Grassland Butter, Capriole Cheese, and Dairy Farmers of America.
+They now have over 50 trucks, a team of 100+ employees, their own transfer station and truck wash, and are continuing to expand.